Everything You Need To Know About Canada's Study Permits

 IMPORTANT NOTE: If submitting an online application, scan and upload your Police Certificate.

-8. NBI certificate (Original Copy) issued within the last 3 months and marked with dry seal and your thumbprint (Personal Copy not acceptable).
+This should be issued within the last 3 months and marked with a dry seal and your thumbprint.
+Note that a personal copy is not acceptable.

-10. Proof of Financial Support: You must provide information to establish that you have sufficient funds to cover your travel, first year tuition fees, and other expenses incurred while living in Canada.
+You must provide information to establish that you have sufficient funds to cover your travel, first year tuition fees, and other expenses incurred, like accommodation costs, while living in Canada.
 If you have dependents, those costs must also be accounted for.
 Documentation for this section may include:

-• Your own, your spouse, or your parents’ financial documents (e.g. bank records, bank books and statements, or fixed deposits) for the past six (6) months.
+• Your own, your spouse's, or your parents’ financial documents (e.g. bank records, bank books and statements, or fixed deposits) for the past six (6) months.

-• Your own, your spouse, or your parents’ income tax documents (NOA for an individual residing in Canada) with employment reference letters, indicating earnings OR evidence of self-employment or other business income.
+• Your own, your spouse's, or your parents’ income tax documents (NOA for an individual residing in Canada) with employment reference letters, indicating earnings OR evidence of self-employment or other business income.

 Number of family members (including the applicant)